 4. Good academic standing at the last college or university attended;

-7. Submit a complete and signed MSW application form, Statement of Commitment Form, your personal statement, three references on the Reference Form, GRE scores, and official transcripts before the admissions period closes ( see "Admission Procedure" for more detailed information).
+6. To apply to the MSW program you will need to complete the online university application.
+The MSW application is imbedded in the university online application in quadrant four.
+You will need to upload your personal statement, three references on the Reference Form, resume, and unofficial transcripts before the admissions period closes January 15th.
 Also, if a letter of good standing, field evaluation, and/or syllabi are required in your situation, it must be submitted before admission closes.

 Applicants are accepted on the basis of their academic preparation, breadth of background and professional experience and evidence of promise in the field of social work.
 Applicants should have a demonstrated ability to successfully complete graduate level academic work, including the ability to write clearly and professionally; the ability to locate, absorb, categorize, and use information from disparate sources; the ability to critically analyze theoretical concepts; and the ability to merge theory with practice.
 Applicants should be intellectually able, emotionally mature, interested in working with people and potentially capable of assuming the significant responsibilities which are inherent in professional social work practice.